Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 The Monge Problem

 Let \(c: \mathcal{Z} \times \mathcal{X} \to \mathbb{R} \cup \{+\infty\}\) be a fixed ground cost.
-Monge seeks a deterministic map \(T\) minimizing
+Monge seeks a single-valued transport map \(T\) minimizing

-\[ \min_T \underset{Z \,\sim\, P_{\text{noise}}}{\mathbb{E}}\lbrack c(Z, T(Z))\rbrack \quad \text{s.t.} \quad T(Z) \sim P_{\text{data}}. \]
+\[ \min_T \underset{Z \,\sim\, P_{\text{noise}}}{\mathbb{E}}\lbrack c(Z, T(Z))\rbrack \quad \text{s.t.} \quad T_\sharp P_{\text{noise}} = P_{\text{data}}. \]

-Two Feasible Deterministic Maps $T$
+Two Feasible Monge Maps $T$

 In the discrete Monge problem, each source atom $z_i$ must choose exactly one target atom $x_j$.
-If the masses are indivisible, a feasible deterministic map $T$ exists only when the source atoms already come in the exact pieces demanded by the targets.
+If the masses are indivisible, a feasible single-valued map $T$ exists only when the source atoms already come in the exact pieces demanded by the targets.
 Here the route coefficients $c_{ij}$ are shipping rates in $\$/\mathrm{kg}$, so with 1kg boxes the Monge objective is the total dollar cost.

-No Feasible Deterministic Map $T$
+No Feasible Monge Map $T$

 The Kantorovich Problem

 Monge forces each source point \(z\) to choose a single destination \(T(z)\).
-Kantorovich relaxes this by optimizing over any random pair \((Z,X)\) with the correct marginals:
+Kantorovich relaxes this by optimizing over any coupling\(\pi\) on \(\mathcal{Z} \times \mathcal{X}\) with marginals \(P_{\text{noise}}\) and \(P_{\text{data}}\):

 Discrete Kantorovich Form